GoogleContainerTools/kaniko/README.md

   --role=roles/storage.objectAdmin
 ```

-Please ensure, kaniko pod is running in the namespace and with Kubernetest Service Account.
+Please ensure, kaniko pod is running in the namespace and with a Kubernetes Service Account.

 #### Pushing to Amazon ECR